East Sussex Youth Cabinet

 • Businesses - nurseries, museums, galleries

-Recently the Youth Cabinet have worked on projects and campaigns that include:
+Recently, the Youth Cabinet has worked on projects and campaigns that include:

-• developed surveys and events which highlight young people's views and lived experiences
+• Developed surveys and events that highlight young people's views and lived experiences

 • Launched Top Ten Tips on Mental Health for parents and teachers

-The Youth Cabinet works with partners in the voluntary, community and public sector.
+The Youth Cabinet works with voluntary, community, and public sector partners.
 It brings young people together to collaborate with leaders on key issues.

-The Children's Services Department produce a Youth Voice newsletter twice per year to highlight the work of these groups.
-You can read the Autumn-Winter 2022-2023 edition here: Participation Newsletter - March 2023
+The Children's Services Department produces a Youth Voice newsletter twice per year to highlight the work of these groups.

 • Atiya Gourlay: Lead - Equality, Participation and Strategic Partnerships

-• Nic Bryson: Children and Young People's Participation Officer (Maternity Leave)
+• Nic Bryson: Lead – Children and Young People’s Participation

 • Aisling Page: Senior Business Administrator